truemail-rb/truemail/README.md

 #### SMTP validation

 SMTP validation is a final, third validation level.
 This type of validation tries to check real existence of email account on a current email server.
-This validation runs a chain of previous validations, and if they're complete, successfully runs itself.
+This validation runs a chain of previous validations and if they're complete successfully then runs itself.

 ```code
 [Regex validation] -> [MX validation] -> [SMTP validation]